MugheesAwan/camera-feasibility-software/README.md

 ## What it does

-This software takes a target coverage area (defined by distance and light level ranges) and a list of available hardware cameras, then determines if the hardware cameras can provide complete coverage of the target area.
+This software takes a target coverage (defined by distance and light level ranges) and a list of available hardware cameras, then determines if the hardware cameras can provide complete coverage of the target area.

 ## How it works